-When you install a child restraint on the 2nd row bench seat, follow these steps:
+When you install a child restraint on the 2nd row captain's chair, follow these steps:

 1. Position the child restraint on the seat.
 The direction of the child restraint depends on the type of the child restraint and the size of the child.
 Always follow the restraint manufacturer's instructions.